ku-nlp/ChatCollectionFramework/doc/manual.md

             username=username
         )

-We removed the default_chatroom.html because we will need it no longer because our chatroom.html page needs to be customized anyway so that it shows the username.
+We removed the _default_chatroom.html_ because we will need it no longer because our _chatroom.html_ page needs to be customized anyway so that it shows the username.

-Again to customize the chatroom.html, it's recommended to copy the default_chatroom.html page from the framework and adjust it to our needs:
+Again to customize the _chatroom.html_, it's recommended to copy the _default_chatroom.html_ page from the framework and adjust it to our needs:

 	cp ~/chat-collection-framework/templates/default_chatroom.html templates/chatroom.html